renevoorburg/srda/README.md

 These queries expect the named graph `<http://rdaregistry.info/Elements/v5.0.19/>` to be available and loaded with all regular official RDA element definitions.
 These can be downloaded from [https://github.com/RDARegistry/RDA-Vocabularies/releases](https://github.com/RDARegistry/RDA-Vocabularies/releases).
 Note that the object, datatype, unconstrained and 'rof' definitions should not be loaded.
 They are not a part of `srda` (adding them would have resulted in conflicting and duplicate element names).

-## What about the RDA exical aliasses?
+## What about the RDA lexical aliasses?

 Indeed, RDA does provide so called *lexical aliases*.
 Those lexical aliases are even used to create `srda`, so why not use them in your RDF?